-Luis Callejas (Medellín, 1981) is a Colombian architect and urbanist, former founding Paisajes Emergentes and founder and director of lcla office
+Luis Callejas (Medellín, 1981) Architect, founding partner and former director of Paisajes Emergentes and founder and director of lcla office (Medellín)

-Callejas's design practice and research is positioned at the intersection of the fields of architecture, landscape and urbanism, and is oriented toward the generation of new forms of engagement with the public realm by reframing the traditionally limited disciplinary tools of architecture to make a meaningful impact at a territorial scale.
+Callejas's design practice and research is positioned at the intersection of architecture, landscape and urbanism, and is oriented toward the generation of new forms of engagement with the public realm by reframing the traditionally limited disciplinary tools of architecture to make meaningful political and spatial impacts at territorial scales.

-Having obtained diverse recognition in multiple public space and landscape architecture competitions, Luis Callejas was awarded with the Architectural League of New York Prize for Young Architects in 2013 and selected as one of the world’s ten best young practices by the Iakov Chernikhov International Foundation in 2010.
+Having obtained diverse recognition in multiple public space and landscape architecture competitions, Luis Callejas was awarded with the 2013 Architectural League of New York Prize for Young Architects and selected as one of the world’s ten best young practices by the Iakov Chernikhov International Foundation in 2010.

-Before starting his own practice, Luis Callejas collaborated for two years in the renovation of the Medellín Botanical Garden, which played a key role in the recent urban transformation of the city of Medellin through public space interventions.
+Before starting his own practice, Luis Callejas collaborated for two years in the renovation of the Medellín Botanical Garden, which played a key role in the internationally recognized urban transformation of the city of Medellin through public space interventions.